aedobbyn/menu-builder/compile/writeup.md

 </tbody>
 </table>

-Alright nice -- we've got random menu that's at least compliant on calories.
+Alright nice -- we've got a random menu that's at least compliant on calories.
 Is it compliant on nutrients and must restricts?

 #### Testing Compliance